 “Data visualization is vital to founders in assessing and analyzing company data, making it more valuable and extracting more insights,” says Anton Giuroiu of Homesthetics.net.
 “One essential advantage of data visualization is determining correlations easier than just plain data.
 Simple it may sound but column data are appropriate with comparing items and comparing data over time.
 In highlighting the peaks and trends, you can combine the column chart with the line chart.
 You can easily say which is higher and which is the highest, without looking at the numerical data.”

-For example, Andrew Johnson of Prime Seamless says, “As a business owner, I use data visualization to help identify sales trends and be able to compare certain aspects pertaining to my products.
+For example, Andrew Johnson of Prime Seamless says, “As a business owner, I use data visualization aided by a custom dashboard software to help identify sales trends and be able to compare certain aspects pertaining to my products.
 I have found that different forms of visual charts serve different purposes.
 A combination of line and column charts is best suited to help identify trends and to compare items/data over time.
 This is great for sales reports.